churchinsmyrna/R/Nightfalls.md

 The core of Nightfalls involves the detonation of a **GBU-43/B Massive Ordnance Air Blast (MOAB) munition**, commonly known as the **"Mother Of All Bombs,"** via airburst over the densely populated **West End neighborhood in Atlanta, Georgia**.
 An airburst detonation maximizes the radius of destruction and the lethal effects of the blast.

-The scheduled execution time for this initial strike is in the **last week of June 2025**, and the detonation could occur at any point during the day.
+The scheduled execution time for this initial strike is in the **Spring/Summer of 2025.**

 ---